 We now have proof that the Mediterranean style diet is the best diet to control blood sugars for those with Type 2 diabetes.
 All of the Dr. Gourmet recipes and meal plans, such as those created using The Dr. Gourmet Diet Plan, are based on Mediterranean Diet principles and are perfect for those with Type 2 diabetes.
-Learn more about the Mediterranean Diet or get started creating a custom, diabetic diet plan by using The Dr. Gourmet Diet Plan.
+Learn more about the Mediterranean Diet.

 Whole Grains, Bran Fiber and Diabetes

 Over the last several years I've written plenty of articles about the positive effects of eating more fiber and whole grains.
 Eating more fiber can help adolescents reduce their risk of developing diabetes, while eating more fiber can help overweight adults lose more fat in their abdomen - which in and of itself is a risk factor for diabetes.